avniproject/avni-docs-temp/test-prompts.md

-**Q: How do I create a new subject type in Avni?**
+## How do I create a new subject type in Avni?

-A:  Subject Types can be created through the App Designer.1.
+Subject Types can be created through the App Designer.1.
 Go to App Designer > Subject Types > Add New Subject Type

----
+# File:

-**Q: How do I add or remove a new field to an existing form?**
+## How do I add or remove a new field to an existing form?

-A:  Fields can be added to forms through the App Designer.
+Fields can be added to forms through the App Designer.
 You can reach the form through different means.
 1. Go to App Designer > Forms > Select the form
 2. Go to App Designer > Subject Types, Programs or Encounter Types > Select the form you need to edit
 3. Navigate to the section/page you wish to add the field to.
 If required, add a new section/page As you hover over the left portion, you will see a + button.
 Click on it to add a new field.